-- A. Upon receiving a written and signed complaint or upon receiving notice of an alleged unlawful employment practice from an individual, Human Resources shall immediately conduct an investigation and attempt to resolve such complaint informally and forward copies of the investigation and results to the Department Head or Elected Official. - B. If the complaint is not resolved by the process set forth in subsection A. above, it will go before a Hearing Officer appointed by the County Manager.
+- A. Upon receiving a written and signed complaint or upon receiving notice of an alleged unlawful employment practice from an individual, Human Resources shall immediately conduct an investigation and attempt to resolve such complaint informally and forward copies of the investigation and results to the Department Head or Elected Official. - B. If the complaint is not resolved by the process set forth in subsection A, above, it will go before a Hearing Officer appointed by the County Manager.
 The Hearing Officer shall conduct a hearing not more than forty-five (45) days after the complaint has been received by Human Resources.
-The complainant, complainant's attorney (if any), the County Manager, Human Resources, County Attorney, Department Head or Elected Official and the employee or employees allegedly responsible for the discriminatory act or practice, shall be given five (5) days written notice of the hearing together with a copy of the complaint filed with Human Resources. - C. At the hearing, the complainant and respondent shall have the right to be represented by counsel; all testimony shall be received under oath, and the Hearing Officer shall have the authority to issue administrative subpoenas for the attendance of any County employee as a witness. - D. The Hearing Officer shall report findings and recommendations in writing to the County Manager and Department Head or Elected Official not more than twenty (20) days after hearing the complaint.
-A full record of the proceedings shall be kept either by audio media or in writing by the Human Resources in a confidential file.
+The complainant, complainant's attorney (if any), the County Manager, Human Resources, County Attorney, Department Head or Elected Official and the employee or employees allegedly responsible for the discriminatory act or practice, shall be given five (5) days written notice of the hearing together with a copy of the complaint filed with Human Resources.